 RAN4 agreement (not captured in the RAN2 LS)

 In the derivation of UL timing of PDCCH-ordered RACH on target neighboring cell, DL timing of the target neighboring cell which to transmit UL on should be used as a reference unless further agreement in other WG.
-If any further agremenet in other WG, RAN4 will follow the agreement.
+If any further agreement in other WG, RAN4 will follow the agreement.

-Issue 1-2-3-2: Whether to define UL timing requirements for the first UL on target cell before cell switch command, i.e. PDCCH ordered RACH
+Issue 1-2-3-2: Whether to define UL adjustment timing requirements for the first UL on target cell before cell switch command, i.e. PDCCH ordered RACH

 < Tentative Agreement >: